 “She is really approachable.
 She’s a very good advocate, who has dealt with some monster cases.”

 Alexis Hearnden is an experienced advocate with a successful regulatory and public law practice.
 She acts for professionals and regulators across a range of professions including solicitors, dentists, opticians, vets, and osteopaths before tribunals, in judicial review proceedings and statutory appeals.
-Alexis acts for the Professional Standards Authority in s29 appeals and for the GMC in s40A appeals.
+Alexis acts for the Professional Standards Authority in s29 appeals and for the GMC on appeal.

-Alexis regularly represents family members, local authorities, health authorities and the Official Solicitor in the Court of Protection, which complements her work in the areas of mental health, community care, healthcare judicial reviews and disputes also form part of her advisory and advocacy work.
+Alexis regularly represents family members, local authorities, health authorities and the Official Solicitor in the Court of Protection, which complements her work in the areas of mental health, community care, healthcare judicial reviews and disputes also form part of her practice.

 Regulatory and Professional Discipline

 Alexis has extensive experience of the regulation of the legal profession.
 Work includes: